jzyxyz/SpotifyLens/README.md

 #### Available methods

+- `getAllTracks(playlistId)` exports all tracks found in the playlist with `playlistId`.
 - `getFavArtists(playlistId)` exports a ordered & unique artists list whose works are found in the playlist with `playlistId`.
   If `playlistId` is `undefined`, it will target at the _Saved Songs_ library.
-- `addCurrent` adds the currently being played music to the _Saved Songs_ library.
+- `addCurrent` adds the currently being played track to the _Saved Songs_ library.
-- `getAllTracks(playlistId)` exports all tracks found in the playlist with `playlistId`.
 - `nextTrack` lets the playback skip the current track to the next one.
 - `showPlaylists` shows all playlists and the corresponding id.
 - `//TODO`